mansisingh2803/netflix-gpt/README.md

 - embedded the you tube video and make it autoplay and mute
 - added tailwind classes for UI
 - custom hooks

+# Bug Fix
+  - Sign up user displayName and Profile picture update
+  - if the user not logged in then redirect to login and vise versa
+  - unsubscribed to the onAuthStateChanged callback

 # Features
 - Login/Signup